bowtoes/NAeP/readme.md

 ## Todo
-Eventually, some (hopefully) neat and understandable documentation on the different formats of data storage (WSP, WEM, BNK, ...) used in NieR: Automata.
+Eventually, some (hopefully) neat and understandable documentation on the different formats of data storage (WSP, WEM, BNK, ...) used in NieR:Automata.

 ## References
 * Ogg regranularization is done as a custom re-implementation of